alexanderattar/credit-card-processor/README.md

 ### Running tests

-The simplest way to run unit test is to use Python's stdlib [unittest test discovery](https://docs.python.org/3/library/unittest.html#test-discovery)
+The simplest way to run unit tests is to use Python's stdlib [unittest test discovery](https://docs.python.org/3/library/unittest.html#test-discovery)

 ```